 The decision is not mandated as to what should be offered as the six-hour minimum annual update training.
 It was the intent of the law that this on-going professional development for teachers who provided instruction and services for gifted students is individualized for each teacher.
 The annual update should be based on individual teacher needs related to the objectives of the gifted program.
 The teacher and his/her supervisor should collaboratively make this decision.
-Local professional development activities are planned based on the results of yearly Professional Development Needs Assessment survey.
-(Ref: 19 TAC 89.5; TSP Section 4.4A)
+Local professional development activities are planned based on results of yearly professional development needs assessment survey.
+(Ref: 19TAC 89.5; TSP Section 4.4A)

-5. Can a teacher, without the 30-hour training, provide instruction and services as part of the program for gifted students?
+5. Can a teacher, without the 30-hour training, provide instruction and services that are part of the program for gifted students?

-Texas State Plan rule 4.1.2A enables districts to take up to one semester for a teacher to complete the 30 hour training.
+Texas State Plan rule 4.1.2A enables district to take up to one semester for a teacher to complete the 30 hour training.
 However, this should be used only in extenuating circumstances.
 (Ref: TAC 89.2 (2))